 Conestoga provides a variety of technologies that support and enhance teaching.
-Try the technologies listed below and offer feedback on your experience.
-Contact the Educational Technology Officer for training or support.
+Try one or more of the technologies listed below and offer feedback on your experience.
+Reach out to the Educational Technology Officer for training or support.

 Many classrooms at Conestoga are considered Active Learning classrooms.
-If you're scheduled to teach in one of these innovative, collaborative spaces, sign up for an orientation, or review the online training resources.
+You may be scheduled to teach in one of these innovative, collaborative spaces.
+If you're scheduled in an Active Learning classroom, sign up for an orientation, or check out the online training resources.

 Many classrooms are outfitted with interactive projectors, which allow you to use the projected screen like a tablet.
 Visit our YouTube channel to watch training videos or read our tips on how to use these interactive projectors.